hjl20/acit3495-prj/README.md

 - Analytics Service
   - Dockerfile
   - Fetch data from MySQL database and send to MongoDB
-  - Processes the data to get the minimum and maximum values
+  - Process the data to get the minimum and maximum values